datacarpentry/python-socialsci/episodes/10-aggregations.md

 ~~~
 {: output}

-Because there are variables in the SAFI dataset which are all `NaN` using the `dropna` method effectively deletes all of the rows from the dataframe, probably not what you wanted.
+Because there are variables in the SAFI dataset which are all `NaN` using the `dropna()` method effectively deletes all of the rows from the Dataframe, probably not what you wanted.
 Instead we can use the `notnull()` method as a row selection criteria and delete the rows where a specific variable has `NaN` values.

 ~~~
 df_SAFI = pd.read_csv("SAFI_results.csv")